Facebook failed to monitor partners' handling of user data

-Facebook failed to properly monitor device makers to which it granted access to the personal data of millions of its users, citing a previously unreported disclosure to Congress last month.
+Facebook failed to properly monitor device makers to which it granted access to the personal data of millions of its users, according to a previously unreported disclosure the social network made to Congress last month.

-The social network's lax oversight was identified in 2013 by a privacy monitor approved by the government, but it was never revealed to Facebook users, most of whom hadn't given the company permission to share their information with third parties, citing details included in a letter Facebook sent last month to Sen. Ron Wyden, an Oregon Democrat, privacy advocate and frequent Facebook critic.
+The social network's lax oversight was identified in 2013 by a privacy monitor approved by the government, but it was never revealed to Facebook users, most of whom hadn't given the company permission to share their information with third parties, the company said in a letter to Sen. Ron Wyden.
+The Oregon Democrat is a noted privacy advocate and frequent Facebook critic.

 The letter (below) referred to the agreements Facebook had in place to provide several device makers with special access to large amounts of data about the social media giant's users.
 The agreements, some of which dated back to at least 2010, were made with companies such as Huawei, Lenovo, Oppo and TCL, Facebook said in June.